NTT-DATA-Cloud-Transformation/aws-devops-tutorial/cfinit/lab1/Readme.md

 4. Review outputs and confirm everything is fine and access the URL in the output

 5. Does it work?
-If not, fix the error and update the stack ( corrected solutions are in 2.webserver.template and 3.webserver.template file)
+If not, fix the error and update the stack ( corrected solution is in 2.webserver.template file)

 To debug the error, SSH in to the server, and review the contents of the file using: